Dražen Petrović: New Jersey Nets (1991–1993)

 On 23 January 1991, Petrović became a member of the New Jersey Nets.
 He joined a team that had not reached the playoffs since 1986, but had rookie Derrick Coleman, the number one selection from the 1990 draft.
 He was immediately given a role on the floor, with 20.5 minutes per game.
 His scoring over the remaining 43 games increased to 12.6 points per game, one of the league's best points-per-minute ratios.
 The following year, he and Coleman were joined by Kenny Anderson, giving the team a third talented new addition, and forming was expected to grow into a "big three".
 Petrović was made a starter for the 1991–92 season, his first full season with the Nets.
 "Petro", as the Americans had dubbed him, did not miss a single game.
 On 13 March 1992, Petrović scored 39 points while shooting 65% from the field, and 100% (3 of 3) from 3 point range, in a 110–108 win against the Boston Celtics.
 His determination, hard work and aggressive on-court demeanor established him as a team leader.
 In 36.9 minutes on the floor he averaged 20.6 points.
 Petrović led the Nets in field-goal shooting and free-throw shooting, and his field goal percentage of 51% placed him near the top of all NBA guards.
 More importantly, his success translated into success for the team.
 The Nets made the playoffs, recording 14 more wins than the previous year.
 On 23 April 1992, in Game 1 of their first round matchup against the Cleveland Cavaliers, Petrović scored a playoff career-high 40 points.
 The Nets would eventually lose the best of 5 series 3 games to 1.
 The following season saw Petrović increase his scoring average to 22.3 ppg, 11th best in the league.

 On 6 December 1992, he was named MVP of the Week.
 On 4 February 1993, Petrović played a career-high 53 minutes and scored 35 points in an overtime win against the Seattle SuperSonics.
 For the second season in a row he shot 45% from the three-point arc.
 His field goal percentage of 52% was again near the top for all guards.
 American media honored him with a selection to the All-NBA Third Team.
 However, he did not receive an invitation to the 1993 All-Star game.
-Among the top 13 scorers in the NBA that season, he was the only one not invited.

-In an interview on the Scoop B Radio Podcast, Petrović's Nets teammate, Chucky Brown marveled at Petrović's healing ability.
-Brown told Brandon Scoop B Robinson that he remembered Petrović spraining his knee and was slated to miss two months.
-Petrović rehabbed so hard that he ended up only missing two weeks.